K-Samruddhi/FLY_HIGH_PROJECT/README.md

 The code ensures the welcome screen is visually appealing with a structured layout and intuitive navigation to the next screen.

 Next page in this app is search_flight_page
+This Flutter code defines a stateful widget, SerachFlightpage, which serves as a flight search and booking page in an application.
+The main components are:

+State Management: The page maintains an integer state _selectedIndex to track the selected tab index, and a method _onItemTapped to update this index.

+Scaffold and Background: The page uses a Scaffold widget with a transparent background.
+The main content is wrapped in a container with padding.

+Header: At the top, a row displays a greeting "Hi User!" and a notification icon.

+Search Section: Below the header, there are two large, bold text elements asking "Where You Want to Go?" followed by a text field for searching flights.
+The text field includes a search icon and a hint text "Search A Flight."

+Upcoming Trips Section: A section titled "Our Upcoming Trips" displays a container with trip details.
+This container includes:

+Dates and times for departure and arrival.
+Departure and arrival locations represented with text and an icon.
+Two labels indicating trip segments, such as "Agra, Delhi" and "Mathura, Rishikesh."
+Book Now Button: At the bottom, a centered button labeled "Book Now" is styled with rounded corners and a blue background.
+When pressed, it navigates to the BookFlight page using Flutter's navigation system.

+The code creates a structured and user-friendly interface for searching and booking flights, with clear sections and navigation.